 Executive Vice President, Legal Affairs, and General Counsel

-As CalChamber’s subject matter expert on California and federal employment law, she oversees and contributes to CalChamber’s labor law and human resources compliance products, including HRCalifornia; co-produces and presents webinars and seminars; and heads the Labor Law Helpline.
+She oversees and contributes to CalChamber’s labor law and human resources compliance products, including the HRCalifornia website; co-produces and presents webinars and seminars; and heads the Labor Law Helpline.

-Through their active involvement on the front lines of California’s legal and labor law compliance scene, Frank and her team are first to know when and how changes in law affect employers.
+Fielding thousands of questions a year from callers seeking compliance guidance gives Frank and her team insight into the real-life impact of changes in the law and the ability to share that knowledge to help other employers.
 She uses her employment law expertise to develop and facilitate training courses for HR professionals, and is a sought-after speaker at industry events.